Minepool9/EnvyAndSpite/README.md

 * [Assets and prefabs package](https://drive.google.com/file/d/1yokKWlKaLgH3NwOk2qx34OQh2tSuDhz-/view?usp=sharing)

-Once you make a project, click on assets in the toolbar then click on import package and import the unity package and wait for it to unpack, then go to "Windows" in the toolbar click on package manager and download the following packages marked with red + A PACKAGE NAMED TEXTMESH PRO
+Once you make a project, click on assets in the toolbar then click on import package and import both of the unity packages and wait for it to unpack, then go to "Windows" in the toolbar click on package manager and download the following packages marked with red + A PACKAGE NAMED TEXTMESH PRO

 ![image](https://github.com/Minepool9/EnvyAndSpite/assets/97184060/de74f050-d7bd-4925-87b8-2dea6030abdc)